OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 In the `GIS Layer Manager` window click on the second button in from the right on the top row and `Add a grid layer`.
-For size of grid put 0:03 for 0 degrees and 3 minutes (format is D:M:S), then in the "Optional" tab tick Draw geographic grid and press [Ok] and re-render.
+For size of grid put 0:03 for 0 degrees and 3 minutes (format is D:M:S), then in the "Optional" tab tick Draw geographic grid and press [*Ok*] and re-render.
+You may need to drag the new grid layer higher up on the layer list to see it.

-To add a scalebar go to the Map Display window and press the "Add map elements" button to the right of where you selected the Profile tool earlier and select "Add scalebar and north arrow".
-Tick the ``show`` button, read the placement instructions then click [Ok].
+To add a scalebar go to the `Map Display` window and press the "Add map elements" button to the right of where you selected the Profile tool earlier and select "Add scalebar and north arrow" then click [*Ok*].
 A scalebar will appear in the top left of the map canvas.
 Drag it down to the bottom left.
-From the same toolbar menu select "Add legend" and in the instructions window click the Set Options button to set the raster map name to create the legend for.
-After picking one click [Ok] and [Ok] again.
+From the same toolbar menu select "Add legend" and in the instructions window click the `Set Options` button to set the raster map name to create the legend for.
+If you pick the `elev.basins` map you will want to set the *Thinning factor* to 10 in the `Advanced` tab, and the *Placement* position to `5,95,2,5` in the `Optional` tab.
+After you are done click [*Ok*] and [*Ok*] again.
 Drag your new legend over to the right side of the map canvas.

 Now you may be thinking to yourself that these fonts are a bit bare.
-That's easily fixed in the GIS Layer Manager menus open :menuselection:`Settings --> Preferences` and in the Map Display tab click the [Set font] button, choose one (for example DroidSans), and then [Apply] in the Preferences window.
+That's easily fixed in the `GIS Layer Manager` menus open :menuselection:`Settings --> Preferences` and in the Map Display tab click the [*Set font*] button, choose one (for example DroidSans), and then [*Apply*] in the Preferences window.
 You will have to do a full re-render to see the change so click on the re-render button next to the eyeball in the `Map Display` window.
 The fonts will now be much prettier.